AtharvaLarva/3D_Graphcut/README.md

 `pip install PyMaxflow`

+Next, you will need to deprecate to PyQt4.
+Do this using the following.

+`conda install pyqt=4`

 Lastly, open Spyder (The Python IDE that is pre-installed with Anaconda), open the Python file, and run it.